Why choose TalkTalk?

 It's regarded as a good value-for-money broadband provider, offering some cheap broadband deals with superfast fibre speeds.

-TalkTalk's standard and fibre deals require a home phone landline.
+Standard and fibre deals with TalkTalk require a home phone landline.
 They’re available as broadband-only or as a broadband and home phone deal that includes free evening and weekend calls.
 You can also add Boosts to this to cover anytime or international calls for a small extra monthly fee.

 TalkTalk TV can also be added to any broadband and home phone deal.
 There are lots of packages to choose from with over 80 live channels available, including entertainment and sports deals.
 Channels such as Sky Sports can be added to or removed from your package every month, so you don't have to sign up to long subscriptions for channels you won't use.